Bromoethane: Preparation

 Bromoethane is inexpensive and would rarely be prepared in the laboratory.
 A laboratory synthesis includes reacting ethanol with a mixture of hydrobromic and sulfuric acids.
 An alternate route involves refluxing ethanol with phosphorus and bromine; phosphorus tribromide is generated in situ.

 Uses

 In organic synthesis, EtBr is the synthetic equivalent of the ethyl carbocation (Et+) synthon.
 In reality, such a cation is not actually formed.
 For example, carboxylates salts are converted to ethyl esters, carbanions to ethylated derivatives, thiourea into ethylisothiouronium salts, and amines into ethylamines.

 Safety

 Short chain monohalocarbons in general are potentially dangerous alkylating agents.
 Bromides are better alkylating agents than chlorides, thus exposure to them should be minimized.
-EtBr is classified by the State of California as carcinogenic and a reproductive toxin.